POVZEE, Venezuela

 In November 2005, the Venezuelan Navy signed a contract for four POVZEE vessels and four smaller coastguard ships.
 Two vessels were delivered by August 2011.
-The ships are being built at Navantia's Puerto Real shipyard in the province of Cadiz, Spain.
+The ships were built at Navantia’s Puerto Real shipyard in the province of Cadiz, Spain.
 The steel of the first vessel, Guaiqueri (PC-21) was cut in November 2007 and the keel was laid in September 2008.
 The Guaiqueri was launched in June 2009 and completed sea trials in June 2010.
 It was commissioned in April 2011.

-POVZEE design
+POVZEE design features

 The POVZEE hull and superstructure are built of steel.
 The vessel design incorporates a bulbous bow and a wedge in the stern.
 The bulb improves the hydrodynamic profile of the ship.
-The technology implemented in the vessel's design reduces the noise and vibrations of the propulsion system.
-It also features modern stealth technology that reduces infrared and radar signatures.

 The flight deck and hangar are suitable for day and night operations and can accommodate a single rotary-wing aircraft.
 Two rigid hull inflatable boats (RHIB) are also available for transport and rescue operations.